Glossary

 Story Points

 A measure of the relative complexity of delivering a story.
 Historically, 1 story point was 1 “ideal day”.
 An ideal day is a day where there are no distractions, the code is flowing, and we aren’t waiting on anything.
-No such day actually exists. ;)
+No such day exists. :wink:

 Toil